bobbylcraig/bobbylcraig.github.io/_projects/abroad-blog.md

   - link: ['Preview', 'https://bobbyabroad.github.io/']
 ---

 This was a semester-long project.
-It started off as a normal blog like the one on this site, but it eventually grew to much more.
+It started off as a normal blog with simple posts and photos, but it eventually grew to be much more interactive.